mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 * _Constraining Competition_: The Internet and its users benefit from robust competition when applications and services are available from many providers -- especially when those users can build their own applications and services based upon interoperable standards.
 When a centralized service or platform must be used because no substitutes are suitable, it effectively becomes an essential facility, which encourages abuse of power.

 * _Reducing Availability_: Availability of the Internet (and applications and services built upon it) improves when there are many ways to obtain access.
-While centralized services typically benefit from the focused attention that their elevated role requires, centralization means that failure of a single large provider can have a disproportionate impact on availability.
+While centralized services' availability can benefit from the focused attention that their elevated role requires, centralization means that failure of a single large provider can have a disproportionate impact on availability.

 * _Creating Monoculture_: The scale available to a centralized service or application can magnify minor flaws in features such as recommendation algorithms to a degree that can have broad (even societal) consequences.
-Diversity in these functions’ implementation is significantly more robust when viewed systemically. {{POLYCENTRIC}}
+Diversity in these functions’ implementation leads to a more robust outcome when viewed systemically. {{POLYCENTRIC}}

 * _Self-Reinforcement_: As widely noted (see, e.g., {{ACCESS}}), a centralized service’s access to data allows it the opportunity to make improvements to its offerings, while denying such access to others.

 See also {{TECH-SUCCESS-FACTORS}} for further exploration of how centralization can affect the Internet.

-To summarize, centralization of a function allows it to be captured, effectively becoming a "walled garden" that cannot be a full part of the Internet because it does not meet the Internet's architectural design goals or users' expectations.
+To summarize, centralization of a function allows it to be captured, becoming a "walled garden" that cannot be a full part of the Internet because it does not meet the Internet's architectural design goals or users' expectations.

 # Kinds of Centralization {#kinds}